TerryLoc/sell_ur_stuff/business_plan.md

   - **Geographics**: Starting in Ireland (Dublin, Cork, Galway, you name it!), with plans to expand across Europe.
   - **Psychographics**: They’re all about the craic, sustainability, and finding unique gems.
 They’d rather buy from a real person than a big chain.
 - **Competitors**:
-  - **Direct**: eBay, Depop, DoneDeal.
+  - **Direct**: eBay, Depop, DoneDeal, Adverts.
   - **Indirect**: Car boot sales, Facebook Marketplace.
   - **Our Edge**: Sell Your Stuff is like a friendly Irish marketplace stall—easy to use, packed with features like offer negotiations and notifications, and built with love.
 Django keeps us fast and scalable, while Cloudinary makes sure your photos look class, even on a dodgy Wi-Fi connection!
 - **Market Needs**: Irish buyers and sellers want a platform that’s safe, simple, and feels like home.
 They’re tired of clunky sites or ones that don’t get the Irish vibe.
 We’re here to give them a space where they can haggle like they’re at a local market, all from their phone.

 #### 4. Organization and Management
-- **Founder/CEO**: Terry – I’m the heart behind this, coding away, dreaming big, and making sure every user feels the Irish welcome.
+- **Founder/CEO**: [Your Name] – I’m the heart behind this, coding away, dreaming big, and making sure every user feels the Irish welcome.
 I live for Django, Python, and a good cup of Barry’s Tea while I work.
 - **Future Team** (as we grow):
   - **Tech Wizard**: To help me keep the site running smoothly and add new features.
   - **Marketing Star**: To spread the word across Ireland with some proper Irish charm.